 Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Life might be fun in your 20s, but it can also be financially precarious.
-Today’s bright young things face student debts, sky-high rents, and a challenging job market, particularly for higher-paid graduate positions.
-Yes, they may have smartphones and gap years, but these perks often only add to rising living costs.
-Unfortunately, there are no quick fixes for cash-strapped twenty-somethings, but sensible budgeting, a smart approach to saving and debt, and even thinking about pensions can help bring finances onto a more even keel — laying the foundations to build a sturdier financial future in the decades ahead.
+Today’s young adults face student debts, sky-high rents, and a challenging job market, particularly for higher-paid graduate positions.
+Unfortunately, there are no quick fixes for cash-strapped twenty-somethings, but sensible budgeting, a smart approach to saving and debt, and even thinking about pensions can help bring finances onto a more even keel - laying the foundations for a more secure future in the decades ahead.

 Below are five common money mistakes people make in their 20s, along with tips on how to avoid them.